Summer Theatre Camp at GSA

 Ryan Clemens is very proud to work with VSC on the main stage and, as Resident Theatre Artist, in a variety of VSC touring shows, classes and workshops.
-VSC patrons may remember Clemens as Vinnie inThe Odd Couple, Fezziwig and Old Joe in A Christmas Carol, Mortimer in The Fantasticks, or his famous relative Sam Clemens in his one-man show Meet Mark Twain.
+VSC patrons may remember Clemens as Vinnie in The Odd Couple, Fezziwig and Old Joe in A Christmas Carol, Mortimer in The Fantasticks, or his famous relative Sam Clemens in his one-man show Meet Mark Twain.
 Originally from Wyoming, Ryan began his career in a travelling Wild West show.
 He has worked at theaters around the country, including four summers locally with the Virginia Shakespeare Festival and one with Tidewater Stage Company.
 Clemens holds a BA in Theatre from Western Washington University and an MFA in Acting from Regent University.
-Favorite past roles include Charlie in The Foreigner, Captain Von Trapp inThe Sound of Music, Dr. Larch in The Cider House Rules, Arnold in The Boys Next Door, and Shecky in some outrageously fun, VSC galas.
+Favorite past roles include Charlie in The Foreigner, Captain Von Trapp in The Sound of Music, Dr. Larch in The Cider House Rules, Arnold in The Boys Next Door, and Shecky in some outrageously fun VSC galas.
 Many thanks and a huge heap of love to his wonderful wife. www.clemensistwain.com

-Camp is open to all children ages 12 -15, regardless of race, religious affiliation, or ethnic origin.
+Camp is open to all children ages 10 - 17, regardless of race, religious affiliation, or ethnic origin.
 Registration will not be accepted via phone or e-mail.
 Registration will only be accepted using the online form.
 Enrollment will be confirmed by email.
 Additional camp information will be sent via email 1 week prior to the start of camp.

 Adjusted fees are available on the basis of financial need and the availability of funds.
-The fee adjustment form must be received by April 1st to be considered for disbursement by May 1st.
+The fee adjustment request must be received by April 1st to be considered for disbursement by May 1st.
 Late applications are accepted until April 30th for disbursement of any remaining funds.
 All paperwork must be fully completed.
 Please indicate on your registration form if you wish to receive a fee adjustment packet.
 For more information, contact us.